Applications are invited for the following advertised sponsored Fellowships.

 |Fellowship Opportunity||Closing date for applications||Remit of research||How to apply|

-The John Innes Centre will host and half sponsor this two year Fellowship.
+Birkbeck, University of London will host and half sponsor the Fellowships.
 The remaining funding will be secured by the Daphne Jackson Trust from an additional sponsor.

 The Daphne Jackson Trust is dedicated to returning scientists, technologists, engineers and mathematicians to their careers following a break taken for family, caring or health reasons.